 4. Start a new hobby that will get you through the winter

 If you’re looking for total new beginnings then find yourself a new hobby that will get you through the colder, darker, winter months.
 No joke, but knitting is totally back in vogue and it’s actually an incredibly useful skill to develop.
 It’s practical and a great way to knit your own winter wear!

-Finally, I tend to look at the onset of autumn as a time to refocus on some new goals.
-I think this is probably a hangover from childhood, with every new school year starting in September, but there’s something I like about this.
+Finally, the onset of autumn is a time to refocus on some new goals.
 After the fun and mess of the summer it’s nice to collect your thoughts a bit and find a new objective.
 This could be anything, from a fitness goal to the development of a personal relationship, to more time spent on your work, or a way to make more savings.
 Maybe there’s something you want to achieve before Christmas.
 Having a specific timeframe in mind to work with can be really beneficial to motivation.